swape/js-book/chapter2/set.md

 console.log(mySet.has(myObject)) // true
 ```

-We can use `has()` method to check if that value exsists.
+We can use `has()` method to check if that value exists.
 But as you can see from this example on line 5 that we add the object `myObject` that looks like what we are trying to check on line 8.
 But these are not the same value although they look the same.

 On line 9 you can see that it returns true because we have the exact object we added on line 3.

 ## size

-You can check the size of the set with `size`. *note this is not a method*
+You can check the size of the set with `size`. _note this is not a method_

 ```javascript
 let mySet = new Set()